nemanjant/PROG2005-Assignment2/README.md

 ## Deployment
 The service is to be deployed on an IaaS solution OpenStack using Docker.
-URL of deployed service is
+URL of deployed service is 10.212.171.38:80.
+Accordingly to that we will have five resource root paths:

+_Default handler info page:_ 10.212.171.38:80/

+_Registration of dashboard:_ 10.212.171.38:80/dashboard/v1/registrations/

+_Invoking populated dashboard:_ 10.212.171.38:80/dashboard/v1/dashboards/

+_Registration of webhooks:_ 10.212.171.38:80/dashboard/v1/notifications/

+_Status o all individual services:_ 10.212.171.38:80/dashboard/v1/status/

+All endpoints will have same functionality as those above, deployed localy.

 ## Authors and acknowledgment
-Code written by Nemanja Tosic and Malin Sofie Strøm Grytan
+Code written by Nemanja Tosic